-Regime change in Syria could plunge the region into "total chaos," a Kremlin spokesman warned Friday, a day after media reports that dozens of US diplomatic staff members had called for military strikes against Syrian President Bashar al-Assad.
+Regime change in Syria could plunge the region into chaos, a Kremlin spokesman warned on Friday, a day after media reports that dozens of US diplomatic staff members had called for military strikes against Syrian President Bashar al-Assad.

 It was the latest sign of growing tensions between Moscow and Washington.
 The news comes on top of reported Russian airstrikes against a US-backed Syrian rebel force that has focused on fighting Islamic State.

 "Liquidating a regime will hardly facilitate successful progress in the fight against terrorism.
-It can make the region plunge (into) total chaos," Dmitry Peskov, a Kremlin spokesman, told reporters according to the Itar Tass news agency.
+It can make the region plunge (into) total chaos," Dmitry Peskov, a Kremlin spokesman, told reporters according to the TASS news agency.

 US officials admit al-Assad is stronger than he was a year ago, largely thanks to Russian air power backing his forces on the ground.